Spencer Susser

-Spencer Susser (born 1977) is an American film director, screenwriter and producer.
+Spencer Susser (born 1977) is an American filmmaker and film editor.

-Susser is the only American member of the Australian filmmaking collective Blue-Tongue Films.
+Originally from California, Susser is the only American member of the Australian filmmaking collective Blue-Tongue Films.
 His short film I Love Sarah Jane, featuring Mia Wasikowska, won Best Narrative Short at the 2008 Nashville Film Festival, the Reel Frontier Merit Award at the Arizona International Film Festival, and the Canal+ Award at the Clermont-Ferrand International Short Film Festival.
 Susser co-wrote the project with David Michôd.
 In February 2011, it was reported that Susser is developing a feature-length film based on the short.

 His feature film debut Hesher stars Joseph Gordon-Levitt and Natalie Portman.
 It appeared at the 2010 Sundance Film Festival and was released in the United States on May 13, 2011.

 Susser co-directed the music video for Lana Del Rey's song "Summertime Sadness" with Kyle Newman.